Laser Veil Stealth Coating FAQs

 In fact, Veil performs especially well with motorcycles!

-Because motorcycles already have the advantage of a lower level of laser reflectivity (laser cross-section) as compared to an automobile or SUV, when Veil G5 is utilized, the residual laser cross section (what is required to get a speed reading) becomes very little.
+Because motorcycles already have the advantage of having a lower level of laser reflectivity (laser cross-section) as compared to an automobile or SUV, when Veil is used, the residual laser cross section (what is required to get a speed reading) becomes extremely little.

 Stealth-to-Gun with Laser Veil Stealth Coating only, on a Motorcycle

-Do I need Veil G5 if I already own a laser jammer?
+Do I need Veil if I already own a laser jammer?